ISM eCompany Helped Staatsloterij Increase CTR using VWO

 - Visitors clicked on the tooltip less often.

 - Most visitors switched on the XL toggle more than switching it off (+ 8.35%).

 - The number of transactions compared to the desktop was less, possibly because of the arrow and text position.

-After observing an uplift on the desktop, the team at Tele2 deployed the change and it’s currently live on the website.
+After observing an uplift on the desktop, the team deployed the change and it’s currently live on the website.
 Meanwhile, an uplift wasn’t observed on their mobile platform, and hence, the team is currently contemplating to run more experiments with different designs to achieve their objective of more XL selections.

 ISM eCompany runs every experiment with one primary end goal: getting an uplift in revenue through successful A/B test implementation.
 They plan and strategize in a manner that every experiment run provides enough learnings for them to grow and achieve their goals.

 Start your free trial today to know how A/B testing works.